 Stay at home and reduce risk to others

-If you are sick with flu, stay at home and avoid close contact with other people.
+If you are sick with influenza, stay at home and avoid close contact with other people.
 Keep sick children away from school and other activities.
 To avoid infecting others, stay at home for at least 24 hours after your fever has resolved and until you are feeling well.
 This is especially important if you visit people at higher risk of severe illness, including pregnant women, infants, older people and people in hospital, residential aged or disability care.

 Start antiviral medicines early if you are eligible

-People at higher risk of severe illness from flu may be eligible for antiviral medicines such as oseltamivir (Tamiflu®).
-Antiviral medicines may reduce severe illness, hospitalisation and death from flu if taken early in the illness.
+People at higher risk of severe illness from influenza may be eligible for antiviral medicines such as oseltamivir (Tamiflu®).
+Antiviral medicines may reduce severe illness, hospitalisation and death from influenza if taken early in the illness.
 It is important to contact your doctor as soon as possible to determine if you are able to take antiviral medicines.
 To be most effective, antivirals should be taken within 48 hours of when symptoms start.

 Monitor your symptoms